Androgenetic alopecia - perhaps better known in men as Male Pattern Baldness

 Which is best - a hair transplant or hair loss treatment?

-In addition to following a course of MHRA and FDA approved finasteride 1mg and minoxidil before surgery, it is also important to continue this treatment on an on-going basis afterwards to preserve the results and stop hair from thinning around the new grafts.
+In addition to following a course comprising one or both of the only MHRA licensed and FDA approved medications before surgery, it is also important to continue this treatment on an on-going basis afterwards to preserve the results and stop hair from thinning around the new grafts.
 As the ISHRS information states, 'post-surgery care is significant in hair transplants'.

 The report also cites the often prohibitive price of restoration procedures as well as the general 'economic slowdown' for hair transplants not being more popular.
 Whilst a comprehensive non-invasive hair loss treatment plan can cost in the range of £600 to £2,000 per year, a hair transplant can cost between $8 to $10 per individual hair graft in the USA and from around £6,000+ per operation in the UK.
 This is on top of treatment prices and more than one hair transplant may be necessary to achieve the desired results - though generally a surgeon will not perform more than three procedures on one patient, especially if their donor hair is not sufficient.
 TV personality, Calum Best